ghc-proposals/ghc-proposals/proposals/extended-typed-holes.md

-We propose to add a new extension, `ExtendedTypedHoles` to allow users to communicate more efficiently with the compiler by adding 3 new syntactic constructs to GHC that represent typed-holes by using `_(...)`, `_$(...)` and `_$$(...)` where `...` is a string, a template haskell or a typed template haskell expressions respectively.
+We propose to add a new extension, `ExtendedTypedHoles` to allow users to communicate more efficiently with the compiler by adding 3 new syntactic constructs to GHC that represent typed-holes by using `_(...)`, `_$(...)` and `_$$(...)` where `...` is an expression, a template haskell expression or a typed template haskell expression respectively.

 ## Motivation